nats-io/nats-architecture-and-design/adr/ADR-31.md

 upstream can be strategically placed for client latency-reduction, e.g. different geographic locations serving distributed clients.
 Also, read availability can be enhanced as mirrors may be available to clients when the upstream is offline.

+This participation is controlled by a `mirror_direct` boolean on the **mirror stream's** configuration.
+The flag governs whether the mirror's peers join the upstream's Direct Get queue group; it has no meaning when set on a non-mirror stream (where `allow_direct` alone determines whether the stream serves Direct Get for itself).
+On a mirror, `mirror_direct` is independent of the mirror's own `allow_direct` (which controls whether requests addressed to the mirror's own subject `$JS.API.DIRECT.GET.<MIRROR>` are served).

+- When a mirror is created and the upstream stream is visible to the server (locally or anywhere in the JetStream cluster), the new mirror's `mirror_direct` is set to match the upstream's `allow_direct`.
+A user-supplied `mirror_direct` that disagrees with the upstream is rejected in pedantic mode and silently aligned with the upstream in non-pedantic mode.
+- When the upstream stream is not visible to the server (for example, an External mirror sourcing across JetStream domains), the user-supplied `mirror_direct` is preserved as-is.
+- A mirror with `mirror_direct: true` queue-subscribes its peers to both the upstream's `$JS.API.DIRECT.GET.<SRC>` and `$JS.API.DIRECT.GET.<SRC>.>` (Subject-Appended) endpoints, in the same `_sys_` queue group used by the upstream's own peers.
+This is what allows reads to be spread across upstream and mirror servers transparently.
+- The mirror only joins the upstream queue group once it has caught up to within a small lag window of the source (a server implementation detail).
+Until catch-up, only the upstream's own peers respond, so a freshly-created mirror does not yet contribute to read availability.
+- `mirror_direct` is captured on the mirror at create time and is not automatically refreshed when the upstream's `allow_direct` changes later.
+Toggling the upstream's `allow_direct` therefore desynchronises mirrors until each mirror is itself updated via `STREAM.UPDATE` — any update on a mirror re-runs the alignment rule and pulls in the upstream's current `allow_direct` (subject to the same pedantic-mode check).
+  To fully enable or disable mirror participation, an operator must update the upstream's `allow_direct` **and** re-issue an update against each mirror.

+Due to the ambiguity and non-deterministic behavior it's suggested that users always set `mirror_direct` to their desired value.

 ###### A note on read-after-write coherency

 The existing Get API `$JS.API.STREAM.MSG.GET.<stream>` provides read-after-write coherency by routing requests to a